Two air events at Terre Haute Regional Airport canceled

 No decisions have yet been made on large events such as NCAA cross country championships or high school all-star cross country events, Patterson said.

-Those include John McNichols Invitational and VCSC Middle School Championships in September, along with IHSAA Sectional Championship, NIKE Valley Twilight and NCAA Pre-National Championships in October.
+Those include the John McNichols Invitational and VCSC Middle School Championships in September, along with the IHSAA sectional championship, NIKE Valley Twilight and NCAA Pre-National Championships in October.

-The county is slated to host the NCAA Division 1 Great Lakes Regional Championship and the NCAA Division 3 Championships in November.
+The county is slated to host the NCAA Division I Great Lakes Regional Championship and the NCAA Division III Championships in November.

 "We are preceding like a normal year, but if the virus reinvigorates and comes back in the fall, there can be some changes," Patterson said.